 05How does this compare to built-in WiFi?+

 If your device has built-in WiFi 6, the UGREEN AX900 won't offer improvements.
 However, if you have an older WiFi 5 or WiFi 4 adapter (common in devices from 2019 or earlier), the AX900 typically provides 2-3x faster speeds, better range, and more stable connections.
-During testing on a 2019 laptop with WiFi 5, speeds improved from 120-150 Mbps to 480-520 Mbps.
+On a 2019 laptop with WiFi 5, speeds improve from 120-150 Mbps to 480-520 Mbps.
 Desktop PCs without built-in WiFi gain wireless capability without opening the case to install an internal card.

 06Do I need special drivers?+